+Invertebrate food resources: CPOM/Periphyton

-Invertebrate food resources-CPOM/Periphyton-Tributary and wetland sites had significantly higher amounts of CPOM relative to mainstem and wastewater sites (Table 1).
-Mean CPOM values were higher at sites with erosion control structures, but high variance precluded finding significant differences between mainstem-structure sites and other mainstem sites.
+Tributary and wetland sites had significantly higher amounts of CPOM relative to mainstem and wastewater sites (Table 2).
+Mean CPOM values were high at sites with erosion control structures, but high variance precluded finding significant differences between mainstem-structure sites and other mainstem sites.
 Cattail (Typha sp.) and common reed (exotic invasive haplotype of Phragmites australis) tended to colonize structures over time.
 During high flows, much of this material was scoured from structures.
-Wastewater sites had high mean periphyton biomass and this differed significantly from reference and wetland sites (Table 1).
+Wastewater sites had high mean periphyton biomass that differed significantly from mainland and wetland sites (Table 2).

+Taxa richness/invertebrate abundance

-Taxa richness/invertebrate abundance-Seventy invertebrate taxa were identified from all samples (Table 2).
-ANOVA indicated a significant difference in macroinvertebrate taxa richness and abundance among site types (Table 1).
-Invertebrate abundance and taxa richness were higher at tributary, reference, and sites associated with erosion control structures (Table 1).
-Abundance was also high at wastewater discharge sites, however, taxa richness was low (Table 1).
-Correlation analyses of taxa richness with sampling year for Wash sites with and without erosion control structures that were sampled over the 10 year period 2000 through 2009 are presented in Table 3 and Figure 3.
-Sites that lacked structures at sites below the influence of wastewater treatment plants did not have significant correlations with sampling year, while those collected at structures were significant or near significance (Table 3) suggesting an increase in taxa richness over time (Figure 3).
-Taxa richness at the reference site LW11.1 was also significantly correlated with sampling occasion (Table 3).
+Sixty-two invertebrate taxa were identified from all samples (Table 3).
+Organism abundance suggested taxa sensitive (\leq one half the maximum tolerance value) to both pollution and sediment were very uncommon, with only Culoptila (n = 17 individuals) qualifying in both categories (Table 3).
+Repeated measures ANOVA indicated a significant difference in macroinvertebrate taxa richness and abundance among site types (Table 2).
+Invertebrate abundance and taxa richness were higher at tributary, reference, and sites associated with erosion control structures (Table 2).
+Richness and abundance differed significantly between tributary/mainstem-structure sites and mainstem sites (Table 2).
+Abundance was also high at wastewater discharge sites, however, taxa richness was low (Table 2).
+Correlation analyses of taxa richness with sampling year for Wash sites with and without erosion control structures that were sampled over the 10-year period 2000 through 2009 are presented in Table 4 and Fig. 3.
+Sites below the influence of wastewater treatment plants that lacked structures did not have significant correlations with sampling year, while those collected at structures were significant or near significance (Table 4) suggesting an increase in taxa richness over time (Fig. 3).
+Taxa richness at the reference site LW11.1 was also significantly correlated with sampling occasion (Table 4).
 The response at LW11.1 appeared to be related to large changes in the substrate that occurred after 2003.
-The channel at LW11.1 was made up of fine sediment and lined with dense cattails in 2000.
-During sampling in 2003, heavy equipment was operating in the channel removing sediment and emergent vegetation and exposing a buried concrete liner.
-On that occasion, sampling occurred just upstream of this operation.
-Beginning in 2004, sampling took place downstream of the original site just below the concrete-line section (and boulder material downstream of the concrete) that had been exposed in 2003.
-In 2005, a large flood occurred, resulting in plant material and trash being deposited up to 2 m above baseflow stage.
-It is believed that the correlation between taxa richness and sampling year at the reference site was a result of the changes that coincided with sampling from 2000 to 2005 and channel modifications that occurred post-2005.
-Early taxa richness values ranged from 1 to 6, while values post-2005 ranged from 6 to 17.
+The channel at LW11.1 was made up of